-The BiopLib library currently consists of \sim 55700 lines of C code including comments, or \sim 35300 lines excluding comments.
+The BiopLib library currently consists of $\sim 55\,700$ lines of C code including comments or $\sim 35\,300$ lines excluding comments.
 Most people working with PDB files only need access to a reliable set of coordinates.
-Generally where a file contains multiple models and alternative occupancies, a program (for example to calculate solvent accessibility or to fit structures) requires a single set of coordinates and none of the other information that comes with the coordinates.
+Generally, where a file contains multiple models and alternative occupancies, a program (e.g. to calculate solvent accessibility or to fit structures) requires a single set of coordinates and none of the other information that comes with the coordinates.
 This is the default behaviour of the BiopLib PDB reader.
-However, alternative occupancies or models can be read and parsers are provided for key header records; CONECT and MASTER records are correctly handled if atom numbering changes.
-The library is in active development with \sim 11900 lines (\sim 7500 without comments) added in the last three months and support for mmCIF format planned.
+However, alternative occupancies or models can be read, and parsers are provided for key header records; CONECT and MASTER records are correctly handled if atom numbering changes.
+The library is in active development with $\sim 11\,900$ lines ($\sim 7\,500$ without comments) added in the last 3 months and support for mmCIF format planned.

-A key design philosophy has been flexibility, rather than forcing the user into a particular way of working.
-This contrasts with existing C++ and other object-orientated libraries which enforce a particular object model.
+A key design philosophy has been to allow flexibility, rather than forcing the user into a particular way of working.
+This contrasts with existing C++ and other object-orientated libraries, which enforce a particular object model.
 As stated in the BioPython documentation for their structure module: 'A macromolecular structure is represented using a structure, model, chain, residue, atom (or SMCRA) hierarchy. [...]
 Such a data structure is not necessarily best suited for the representation of the macromolecular content of a structure.'
 In contrast, BiopLib is designed around the concept of a 'PDB linked list' which contains all the atoms for a given model and occupancy in the PDB file.
 Routines are provided to create a hierarchical data structure on top of this to allow the user to work with residues and chains, or to index the linked list to allow it to be accessed as an array.
 Thus, the user can select the approach that is best suited to the work in hand.
 Experiments have shown that the approach of allocating a structure for each atom gives no time penalty compared with allocating memory in larger chunks.
-On a slow laptop, reading 43335 atoms and performing some calculation took 1.113s using a linked list, 1.157s using a pre-allocated array.
+On a slow laptop, reading 43 335 atoms and performing some calculations on the data took 1.113s using a linked list, 1.157s using a pre-allocated

-The source code is extensively documented using Doxygen and an addition to Doxygen has been written to group functions in a logical fashion so that related functions can easily be browsed.
-The Doxygen documentation for all BiopLib functions can be seen at www.bioinf.org.uk/software/bioplib/doc/html, but some of the key functions include: Read and write PDB files including handling PDBML files and multiple occupancies; Manipulate and modify the list of PDB coordinates; Calculate solvent accessibility; Find residues and atoms; Calculate distances, angles, torsions, centre of geometry, RMSD and fit structures; Align sequences.
+The source code is extensively documented using Doxygen and an addition to Doxygen has been written to group functions in a logical fashion, so that related functions can easily be browsed.
+The Doxygen documentation for all BiopLib functions can be seen at www.bioinf. org.uk/software/bioplib/doc/html, but some of the key functions include: Read and write PDB files including handling PDBML files and multiple occupancies; Manipulate and modify the list of PDB coordinates; Calculate solvent accessibility; Find residues and atoms; Calculate distances, angles, torsions, centre of geometry and RMSD; fit structures and Align sequences.
 Mathematics functions include Eigen values and vectors and the shortest distance from a point to a line, while general programming functions include an interactive command parser and FORTRAN-style rigid-column file input.